Proco-innovation-incorporated/wordpress-publicchat/README.md

 # Public Chat component + Wordpress hooks

+This is the baseline Public Chat Client made available to enable EZee Assist customers to adapt for their needs

 ## .env.local

 Create the .env.local file with the following structure.
 You should already have values for the following variables